Prince Adolf of Hohenlohe-Ingelfingen

 Adolf Karl Friedrich Ludwig Prinz zu Hohenlohe-Ingelfingen (29 January 1797 – 24 April 1873) was a Prussian nobleman, soldier, and politician.
 He briefly served as Minister-President of Prussia in 1862 and was succeeded by Otto von Bismarck.
+Between 1829 and 1830, he rebuilt Koszęcin palace in neoclassical style and it became his residence as well as for his descendants.

 Marriage and issue

-On 19 April 1819, Prince Adolf married Princess Louise of Hohenlohe-Langenburg, daughter of Prince Karl Ludwig of Hohenlohe-Langenburg.
+On 19 April 1819, Prince Adolf married Princess Louise of Hohenlohe-Langenburg (22 August 1799 – 17 January 1881), daughter of Prince Karl Ludwig of Hohenlohe-Langenburg.
 They had the following children: